dsxmachina/rfm/README.md

-# RFM - A fast file-manager written in pure rust
+# &#128448; rfm - A fast file-manager written in pure rust

 ## Brief description